This Guide will enable you to:

 - Structure a brand publishing team effectively: Brand publishing teams should carefully consider what organizational structure best suits their needs and will be most effective in helping to reach their goals and desired outcomes.

-- Install editorial processes and systems: Robust editorial systems and processes are essential for enabling teams to produce a steady stream of high-quality content.
+- Install robust editorial processes and pitching systems: Robust editorial systems and processes are essential for enabling teams to produce a steady stream of high-quality content.
 Key considerations include setting a pitching process for content ideas, running effective content planning meetings, and maintaining work-in-progress lists and content calendars.

 - Create compelling brand publishing content consistently: Key principles, habits and best practices gleaned from newsrooms and media companies can be used to ensure quality and consistency of a brand publishing operation’s output.
 These include understanding what constitutes compelling content for a specific target audience, employing smart tactics and good habits to generate a steady stream of content ideas and carefully selecting content formats that can help aid the creation of great content on a regular and repeatable basis.